 Storage: 32 GB

 The biggest upgrade for the Google Watch 5 would be the new processor.
-According to reports, Google may go for its own chip this time: the Tensor.
-Last time, it picked the Qualcomm Snapdragon W5 Gen 2 for the Watch 4, but the strategy may reportedly change this time around.
+According to multiple reports, the Mountain View tech giant may go for its own chip this time: the Tensor.

-In rumors, this new processor has been referred to as an "NPT" Tensor chip, focused on efficiency.
+This new processor has been referred to as an "NPT" Tensor chip, focused on efficiency, in recent rumors.
 Potentially, it may include Cortex-A78 and Cortex-A55 cores.
 We're in the era of AI, so don't be surprised if the chip is designed primarily for AI tasks.

 Meanwhile, it's important to note that Google may decide to go with the Qualcomm chip for another year.
 Hypothetically, this could be a W5 Gen 3 chip.